-Video CDs and DVD discs will not work in this unit.
+Video CDs and DVDs do not work in this unit

 Some CD-DA and CD-ROM mixed discs are not playable.

 You cannot load and play 3-inch (8-cm) discs in this system.

 Do not use discs with adhesive labels.
 The label can curl up and cause the disc to jam in the unit.